-LMU 06 - Whey Protein Breakfast Gives Best Results for Type 2 Diabetes and Weight Loss
+LMU 06 - The Role of Whey Protein Breakfast in Managing Type 2 Diabetes and Weight Loss

 Source: Endocrine Society Conference, April 1, 2016